SnootyMonkey/Falkland-CMS/index.md

 * collaboration of multiple content authors
 * templates to take the data in the system and present it as web content, typically HTML

 Falkland CMS has these foundational capabilities, but is not focused on the creation of *new* content.
-Instead, Falkland CMS is used for collecting, organizing, curating and presenting existing content.
+Instead, Falkland CMS is used for collecting, organizing, curating and presenting *existing* content.

 Falkland CMS supports authoring content, but this content is [metadata](http://en.wikibooks.org/wiki/Open_Metadata_Handbook/Introduction) about existing resources, intended to provide context for the collection, organization, curation, presentation and exhibition of collected resources.
 You wouldn't run a daily on-line news site with Falkland CMS, like you would with a content management system, but you would use Falkland CMS to collect, curate and present historical or current news reports about a particular topic.

 Because of this difference of focus, the acronym that is used for Falkland CMS is Curation Management System.
-It's not a name and acronym we use, but you could also consider Falkland CMS to be a metadata management system (MMS).
+It's not an acronym we use, but you could also consider Falkland CMS to be a metadata management system (MMS).

 ---